zeel-codder/zeel-codder/README.md

 Hey there 👋,

 My name is Zeel Sureshbhai Prajapati.I am living in kalol, Gujarat.
 Presently, I am pursuing Computer Science at Nirma University.
-I am love to code.
+I love to code.
 I am do competitive programming and using java for competitive programming.
 I am open source enthusiastic Javascript is my favorite language.
 I done projects web development.
 I have knowledge about Python ,C and C++ like languages.
 I love to learn new things everyday.

 # &#x1f4c8; GitHub Stats